 This is a very important nutrient for healthy fetal development.
 Folic acid is essential for the proper development of the baby’s spine, brain, and skull especially during the first four weeks of your pregnancy.
 Taking 400 to 600 mcg of folic acid has been shown to reduce the risk of neural tube defects such as spina bifida.
 Since the neural tube develops in the first few weeks of pregnancy, it is important to take folic acid even before you know you are pregnant to ensure you have adequate stores in your body.
 Demand for folic acid will increase significantly during pregnancy and breastfeeding, but many women do not get enough from diet alone.
 That’s why it is important for women to take a prenatal supplement.

 Inositol is part of the vitamin B complex.
-It is important in maintaining cell membrane integrity, intracellular signalling, neurotransmitter functions, and fat metabolism.
+It is important in maintaining cell membrane integrity, intracellular signaling, neurotransmitter functions, and fat metabolism.
 It is important for the cells of bone marrow, eye tissues, and intestines.

 Studies show that women who take inositol and have polycystic ovary syndrome (PCOS), a leading cause of infertility, can promote ovulation and improved egg quality.
 New research also shows that inositol can help improve egg quality in women who do not have PCOS.